-The Plan invests in a collective trust, Vanguard Retirement Savings Trust IV, which owns fully benefit-responsive investment contracts.
-The Plan reflected the Vanguard Retirement Savings Trust IV at fair value and recognized an adjustment from fair value to contract value for the fully benefit-responsive investment contracts of approximately \$(3,578,000) and \$(3,289,000) as of December 31, 2012 and 2011, respectively, in the accompanying statements of net assets available for benefits.
+The Plan reflected the Vanguard Retirement Savings Trust IV at fair value and recognized an adjustment from fair value to contract value for the fully benefitresponsive investment contracts of approximately \$(1,745,000) and \$(3,578,000) as of December 31, 2013 and 2012, respectively, in the accompanying statements of net assets available for benefits.

-4. Fair Value of Assets
+4. Fair Value Measurements